Subscribe

 June 2025

-Why can’t we copy and paste knowledge?
-The cognitive science of transfer
+Knowledge transfer: why can't we copy and paste knowledge?

 Knowledge is only meaningful if we can use it in real life.
 But applying what we learned in a different context isn't that easy.
 Let's unpack the…